 German CFC rules do not generally relate to the substance of non-local affiliates.
-However, the carve-out from CFC rules that is provided for EU corporations requires - besides other conditions - that the non-local affiliate carries out an actual economic activity.
+However, the carve-out from CFC rules that is provided for EU/EEA corporations requires - besides other conditions - that the German shareholder proves that the specific income is derived from a substantial economic activity performed in the state of residence of the CFC (the so-called motive test).